riblack-microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 # Troubleshooting
 1. If your pipleline fails on the Azure function calls, validate your Azure function configuration.
-2. you can also debug C# code by running the CDMUtil_AzureFunctions locally and PostMan - Postman template can be found under /SQLToADLSFullExport/CDMUtil.postman_collection you can find input parameters for Azure function in Azure data factory pipeline execution history.
+2. you can also debug C# code by running the CDMUtil_AzureFunctions locally and PostMan - Postman template can be found under /SQLToADLSFullExport/CDMUtil.postman_collection you can find input parameters for Azure function in Azure Data Factory pipeline execution history.